czue/pegasus-docs/internationalization.md

 ## Localization

-Pegasus ships with full support for localizing user facing text.
+Pegasus ships with full support for localizing user-facing text.

-Currently, not all the user facing text is properly tagged for localization but this will be addressed in future releases.
+Currently, not all the user-facing text is properly tagged for localization but this will be incrementally addressed in future releases.

 For full documentation on localization see the [Django docs](https://docs.djangoproject.com/en/4.0/topics/i18n/).